Your guide - front doors

 In addition to the lock, consider the quality of the door hinges, the strength of the glass you have used in and around the door area, and the also the material you have used.
 Look out for products with the Secured by Design accreditation to ensure they will give you the security that you need.

-If you like to be at the forefront of technology, you can access your front door by smartphone or finger print entry which will help with security measures, although you will expect to pay more.
+If you like to be at the forefront of technology, choose a new front door where you can access it by smartphone or finger print entry which will help with security measures, although you will expect to pay more.

 How can a new front door improve the energy efficiency of my home?

-You must consider the U-Value of your front door which means the higher the U-Value the less energy efficient it is.
+You must consider the U-Value of your new front door - the higher the U-Value the less energy efficient it is.
 Building regulations place a maximum U-Value of 1.8W/m².K and you want to get this value down as low as possible for a high performing front door.

 What type of material should I choose for my new front door?